Skip to content

 Vegan fake tan and animal welfare

-Our research: Fake vegan fake tan!
+Our research: Unverified vegan claims in the fake tan sector

 This creates an issue where consumers are expected to trust brands’ claims, with little evidence to prove that they are telling the truth.
 Hence, we only award points to companies under our Vegetarian and Vegan category when their products have been certified by either The Vegetarian Society or The Vegan Society, as well as Vegan Action in the U.S.